describo/profiles/profile-docs/types.md

 },
 ```

--   SelectObject: A control where the user can select from a number of complete objects defined in
+-   `SelectObject`: A control where the user can select from a number of complete objects defined in
     the profile:

 ```